Custody agreement basics: what every parent needs to know

-A custody agreement is more than a legal formality — it's the roadmap for how you and your co-parent will raise your child after separation or divorce.
-It defines where your child will live, how decisions will be made, and what happens when disagreements come up.
-A good agreement brings clarity, reduces stress, and helps children feel secure during a time of change.
+A custody agreement is more than paperwork, it’s the foundation for how you and your co-parent will raise your child after separation or divorce.
+It defines where your child will live, how decisions are made, and how you’ll handle challenges along the way.
+A clear, thoughtful custody agreement gives both parents structure and helps children feel secure during a period of change.

 At a minimum, a custody agreement should explain: